convertigo/c8oprj-lib-user-manager/project.md

 The lib_UserManager enables your projects to include user management and authentication in your apps.
 This library will handle :

 - user login with user/password using a salted password security
-- user login using OpenID
+- user login using OpenID (Google, Azure & linkedin)

+When using user/password, the library will use the **lib_usermanager_fullsync** database to store userids and salted/hashed password